 If you’re in the market for Colorado mountain wedding venues, a breathtaking view is probably at the top of your “must have” list.
 After all, the Rockies are some of the most scenic mountains in the country, whether you’re tying the knot at the top of a stunning peak or sipping cocktails with mountain ranges on the horizon.
-From rolling fields to black tie ballrooms, Colorado mountain wedding venues have something for everyone.
+From rolling fields to black tie ballrooms, these mountain wedding venues in Colorado have something for everyone.
 Head to the hills for a rustic celebration at high altitude, or celebrate in the city at one of the many beautiful Denver wedding venues.

 30 minutes north of Boulder lies Lionscrest Manor, a picturesque Victorian estate that offers vintage elegance alongside 360-degree views your guests will never forget.
 Whether indoors or out, you’re never far from a view of Steamboat Mountain, Mt.
 Meeker, or the nearby sandstone cliffs.
 Trees along the manicured lawns frame the dramatic horizon for an open-air ceremony.
 Stairs lead guests up to the Skyline Deck, where they can enjoy cocktails in the famed Colorado sunshine.
 For dinner and dancing, head indoors to the Grand Ballroom, where floor-to-ceiling windows offer a front-row seat for the sunset - and space to seat up to 250 guests